MasqueradeOfSilence/MasqueradeOfSilence/studies/code/hackedu_certification.md

-# HackedU Certification: Write-Up
+# HackEDU Certification: Write-Up

-As part of my training at BYU ASG, I went through the Web Application Security training through HackedU.
+As part of my training at BYU ASG, I went through the Web Application Security training through HackEdu.
 I found it to be very valuable and enjoyable to see security from a developer's perspective, combining the knowledge I obtained in IT 567 and CS 465 with more hands-on exercises.

 The biggest takeaways I have are the following:
 - Since the modules are simulated, you won't always have access to all the commands that you think you will.
 Stay close to the tutorial and you will be fine.